 3. Lake Gaston

 Lake Gaston is one of three lakes formed by dams on the Roanoke River, and it spans two Virginia counties and three North Carolina counties.
 Many people from all over the state visit this picturesque lake on the border of Virginia and North Carolina.
-Boating, skiing, and other water sports are ideal in the vast open waters, covering 20,300 acres (82.15 km2).
+Boating, skiing, and other water sports are ideal in the vast open waters, covering 20,300 acres (82.15 square kilometers).

 More than 150, 000 people live in the surrounding areas, with South Hill and Clarksville on the Virginia side nearby.
 Since the 1970s, the rural atmosphere and beautiful scenery have made it a popular retirement destination.
 There are no gators or sharks here, but the copperhead, cottonmouth, and timber rattlesnake are three dangerous snake species that can still be found in or near Lake Gaston.

 Smith Mountain Lake may be the answer if you’re looking for a water paradise.
 Smith Mountain Lake is called the “Jewel of the Blue Ridge,” with topaz blue waters, emerald green shoreline, and soaring surrounding mountains.
 It is the second-largest and perhaps the most famous lake in Virginia.
 The lake’s 20,600-acre (83.37 square-kilometer) surface area provides vast open water areas excellent for a fun-filled water experience.
 Smith Mountain Lake offers a variety of water-based activities, such as a beach for sunbathing and swimming, boat rentals and ramps, and a public fishing pier.